 Cocaine is a powerfully addictive stimulant, an illegal drug frequently abused by people who want to feel the blissful euphoria the drug provides.
 If you’ve been abusing cocaine, you know how great you feel when you’re high and how dark life feels without the drug.
 You may realize that you’ve lost contact with friends and loved ones as cocaine overtakes your life.
 You may feel powerless to stop using and terrified of the consequences of your addiction.
 You may be a slave to your addiction with room in your life for little else.
 Life doesn’t have to be this way.
 You can overcome your cocaine addiction and go on to lead a happy, sober life.

 Highland Ridge Hospital has helped many people successfully overcome their addiction to cocaine and maintain a sober lifestyle.
 You don’t have to be a slave to your addiction any longer— let Highland Ridge Hospital help you reclaim your life.

 Helping a Loved One or Family Member Seek Treatment

 If you’ve been stuck in a holding pattern, watching your loved one spiral downward into coke-fueled binges, you may feel powerless in the face of the addiction.
 You may want to help your loved one, but are not certain how exactly to go about it.
 You certainly don’t want to make matters worse.
 The worst thing that you can do for your loved one is to ignore the problem.
-Here are some tips for helping guide your loved one into treatment for cocaine addiction:
+Here are some tips for helping guide your loved one into treatment at a center or hospital for cocaine addiction:

 Don’t issue ultimatums: While it can be tempting to say “It’s me or the drugs,” in the long run it will not help your loved one, especially if you don’t intend to carry through with the consequences.
 Recovery from cocaine addiction is not as simple as wanting to stop.